Engee documentation

 model data editor 6 en

-• Change the width of columns by dragging their border with the left mouse button held down;
+• Change the width of the columns by dragging their border with the left mouse button held down;

 model data editor 7 en